GoodforGod/testcontainers-extensions/clickhouse/README.md

 Annotation parameters:
 - `engine` - to use for migration.
 - `apply` - parameter configures migration mode.
 - `drop` - configures when to reset/drop/clear database.
+(Liquibase doesn't support `dropAll` command, so database is cleaned with `TRUNCATE DATABASE`)
 - `locations` - configures locations where migrations are placed.

 Available migration engines: